Kraftland/portable/README.md

 ### Debugging

 #### Entering sandbox

-Start portable with argument `--actions connect-tty debug-shell`
+To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions connect-tty debug-shell`.
+This will open a bash prompt and gives you full control of the sandbox environment.

 Optionally enable debugging output using environment variable `PORTABLE_LOGGING=debug`